Denis & Denis: The beginnings (1977–1982)

-Keyboardist Davor Tolja started his career at the end of the 1970s in the art rock band Vrijeme i Zemlja, and after the group disbanded, continued working with the bands Termiti and Beta Centaury, also making a guest appearance on the debut album by the band Xenia.
-He formed the band Linija 32 (Line 32), which featured former Beta Centaury vocalist Edi Kraljić.
+Keyboardist Davor Tolja started his career at the end of the 1970s in the art rock band Vrijeme i Zemlja, recording the 1979 album Vrijeme i Zemlja with the group.
+After the group disbanded, he continued working with the bands Termiti and Beta Centaury, also making a guest appearance on the debut album by the band Xenia.
+He formed the band Linija 32 (Line 32), which featured former Beta Centaury member Edi Kraljić (vocals), Elvis Stanić (guitar), former Vrijeme i Zemlja member Marinko Radetić (bass guitar) and Damir Žudić (drums).
 The band managed to perform at the prominent Subotica Youth Festival, but was short-lived, as at one point all of the members except Tolja had to serve their mandatory stints in the Yugoslav army.
-After Linija 32 disbanded, Tolja formed a one-off band Toljina Funk Selekcija (Tolja's Funk Selection) for an edition of RI Rock Festival.
+For the 1981 edition of RI Rock festival, Tolja, Kraljić and Stanić formed the one-off band Toljina Funk Selekcija (Tolja's Funk Selection).
 The band featured vocalist Marina Perazić, who was at the time a civil engineering student.
 Prior to Toljina Funk Selekcija, Perazić was a member of the choir Jeka Primorja (Echo of the Coastline) and the multimedia group Sigma Tau.
 After Toljina Funk Selekcija disbanded, Tolja and Perazić recorded the song "Zimski vjetar" ("Winter Wind") with chanson singer Damir Pandur for the Zagreb Music Festival.
 Tolja played and did the arrangements for the song, and Perazić recorded backing vocals.
-The song was released on the festival's official compilation album ZagrebFest – Šansone (ZagrebFest – Chansons) in 1982.
+The song was released on the festival's official compilation album ZagrebFest – Šansone (ZagrebFest – Chansons) in 1982, being the first song recorded together by Tolja and Perazić.